 - Discuss the prospect of work with your child.

-- Encourage your school to provide programs which include vocational skills and actively support the staff providing the training.
+- Encourage your school to provide programs that include vocational skills and actively support the staff providing the training.

 - Support the school in the arrangement of work experiences and encourage your child to participate.

 - Try to identify opportunities for your child to undertake volunteer or even paid part-time work.

 - Provide a range of recreational activities for your child to be involved in.

 - Obtain information on careers your child may be interested in.